 With impressive landmarks on every corner, Rome is truly an open-air museum.
-Whether it’s a buiding, a square, a fountain or merely a ruin, the next is always more breathtaking than the last.
+Whether it’s a buiding, a square, a fountain or merely a ruin, the next thing is always more breathtaking than the last.

 Of course, don’t forget to pay a visit to the center of the Roman Catholic church and the smallest country in the world – Vatican City.
 This city within a city houses famous attractions such as St. Peter’s Basilica and Square, Castel Sant’Angelo and the Sistine Chapel where Michaelangelo’s “The Creation” is frescoed in its ceiling.